Equivalence of inequality indices in the three-dimensional model of informetric impact: Experiments

+Recall that Figure~\ref{fig:GvsOthers} describes the theoretical relationships between the Gini index and other metrics.
+If, overall, our model describes the real data well, we should expect to see these dependencies in the case of the RePEc vectors too.
 Figure~\ref{fig:repec_indG_largeN} presents a scatter plot of the values of different indices as functions of $\hat{G}$ for all vectors with $N>200$ (the De Vergottini index was not included as it approaches $0$ for large $N$s; see Remark \ref{remark:vinfty}).
 Ideally, they should lie close to the theoretical curves (depicted as well).
 And this is approximately the case.

 Furthermore, Figure~\ref{fig:repec} presents similar results, but for vectors of lengths $N=6$ (green), $N=10$ (pink), and $N=50\pm 1$ (blue; the $\pm 1$ part is to increase the number of data points).
-Additionally, we coloured the areas representing all of the possible values which could be obtained for vectors generated using our model.
+Additionally, we coloured the areas representing all of the possible values which could be obtained for vectors generated from our model.
 In other words, for any vector, we expect the pairs $(\hat{G}, \hat{B})$, $(\hat{G}, \hat{V})$, etc.~to lie in the grey zone.
 This is true for the vast majority of the real data points.